What is the difference between “venting” and “unloading”?

-Myocardial oxygen consumption can be reduced by decreasing heart rate, contractility, and/or total mechanical work.1 Total mechanical work of the heart per beat is referred to as the pressure-volume area (PVA).
-Minimization of PVA can be achieved through lowering of ventricular systolic and diastolic volumes and pressures.1
+In a review published by Uriel et al.,1 ventricular unloading is described as the reduction of mechanical power expenditure of the ventricle to minimize myocardial oxygen consumption and reduce hemodynamic forces that lead to ventricular modeling.
+Myocardial oxygen consumption can be reduced by decreasing heart rate, contractility, and/or total mechanical work.
+The total mechanical work of the heart per beat is referred to as the pressure-volume area (PVA).
+Lowering ventricular systolic and diastolic volumes and pressures minimizes PVA.1

-- Uriel N, Sayer G, Annamalai S, et al. Mechanical Unloading in Heart Failure.
+- Uriel N, Sayer G, Annamalai S, et al. Mechanical unloading in heart failure.
 J Am Coll Cardiol.
 2018;72(5):569-580.

-- Weber DM, Raess DH, Henriques JP, et al. Principles of Impella Cardiac Support.
+- Weber DM, Raess DH, Henriques JP, et al. Principles of Impella cardiac support.
 Cardiac Inter Today Supp.
 Aug/Sep 2009.

-- Burkhoff D, Sayer G, Doshi D et al. Hemodynamics of Mechanical Circulatory Support.
-J Am Coll Cardiol 2015;66:2663-74.
+- Burkhoff D, Sayer G, Doshi D et al. Hemodynamics of mechanical circulatory support.
+J Am Coll Cardiol.
+2015;66:2663-74.